Briar Cliff University: Track and field

 In 2000, Sharline Maxwell became the first Charger to win an individual national championship in any sport.
-She did so by winning the NAIA Indoor Championship in the 400m dash.
-Maxwell would go on to win two more championship in her time at Briar Cliff.
+She did so by winning the NAIA Indoor Championship in the 400 meter dash.
+Maxwell would go on to win two more championships in her time at Briar Cliff.
 In 2013, The Briar Cliff men's track team took four individuals to the NAIA Indoor Championships, and returned with four individual All-Americans.
-This group was highlighted by Augustus Cowan who won a national title in triple jump.
+This group was highlighted by Augustus Cowan who won a national title in the triple jump.

 Football

 In 2001, Briar Cliff began its football program, while 2003 marked the first official varsity season for the program.
 In their first year, the Chargers garnered a 0–10 record.
 The following year, the team recorded its first win, one of three on the season.
-To date, the Chargers have compiled a record of 33–119.
+To date, the Chargers have compiled a record of 53-174.
 The Briar Cliff football team played their home games at Memorial Field until 2013 when they began playing home games at the Dakota Dome, on the campus of the University of South Dakota, about 39 miles northwest.
 In 2017 the Chargers returned to Sioux City and to Memorial Field thanks to a partnership with Bishop Heelan Catholic High School.

 Baseball and softball

 Briar Cliff offers both baseball and softball as spring sports.
 Each one of these teams competes in the Great Plains Athletic Conference.
-The baseball team plays their home games at Bishop Sitzmann Field, a baseball complex shared with Bishop Heelan High School.
+The baseball team plays their home games at Bishop Mueller Field, a baseball complex shared with Bishop Heelan High School.
 After previously playing their home games at the SYA Riverside Complex, the BCU softball team moved back to the university's campus in 2013, where they too share the field with Bishop Heelan High School.

 In 2005, Briar Cliff University Baseball upset Bellevue University, ending Bellevue's 10-year run of winning the Region 4 title, to make it to the Super Regional Round against Dakota State.
 Briar Cliff swept the two games of the super regionals winning an extra-inning affair (7-6) and closing out Dakota State with a blowout win (13-1) to advance to the 2005 Avista NAIA College World Series.
 Briar Cliff would lose to Spalding University (9-3) and to Biola University (4-1).
 This was their first and only appearance in the NAIA College World Series.
 More recently, in 2015 the BCU baseball team won the GPAC conference with a conference record of (14-6), snapping the team's streak of 6 straight losing seasons.

-Wrestling

-In 2015, the Chargers finished as runner-ups in the GPAC Wrestling tournament, and in 2016 they won the GPAC Wrestling Tournament.